 Most solar panels you will find on the market today are listed according to their power rating in watts.
 Typically, they will range from 100 watts to right up to 400 watts, but many people are unsure what these numbers actually mean.

 To help you better understand solar panels, we are going to go over everything you need to know about solar power ratings.
 We will explain the difference between total capacity and actual power output.
 We will also explain the different types of solar panels you can choose from.
-From there, we will even recommend some high-quality solar panels and solar panel kits you can choose from to start harnessing the power of the sun right away.
+From there, we will even recommend some high-quality solar panels you can choose from to start harnessing the power of the sun right away.